The NCCoE provides research, development, engineering, and technical support, such as:

 Department of Homeland Security – Continuous Diagnostics and Mitigation Lab (CDM)

-The NCCoE provided technical expertise to assist the Continuous Diagnostics and Mitigation (CDM) Program with developing, designing, implementing, and maintaining a dashboard to help federal agencies produce customized reports containing critical cybersecurity risks.
+The NCCoE provided technical expertise to assist the CDM program with developing, designing, implementing, and maintaining a dashboard to help federal agencies produce customized reports containing critical cybersecurity risks.
 This tool also consolidates information from each agency’s dashboard to create a federal dashboard, providing a whole-of-government overview of its cybersecurity status across all civilian agencies.

 Air Force Research Lab – Cyber Resiliency Assessment